-We believe in the right and need for all young people to learn about economic inequality and their right to secure economic justice.
+We believe in the need for all young people to learn about economic inequality and their right to secure economic justice.

 How can we expect any student or young person to succeed in school, if they don’t have a place to live?
 Homelessness is at the top of the list of stressers that prevent young people from excelling in school.
 Further, the homeless are some of the most marginalized people in society, shunned from most public places and often treated with disdain.
 How can we help those facing these challenges overcome them and find a safe space to restart their lives?
 Below are videos, links and resources on homelessness in Colorado.